 Go and spend a day working on the Service Desk.
 Take calls from the users and understand exactly what goes on.
 You will be surprised and (hopefully) scared by the breadth and depth of knowledge that the Service Desk staff are expected to have.
 You will realise there are more systems and application being used than you were aware of, and probably even discover groups of users that you didn’t know existed.
 The Service Desk staff knew though.

-With your plan, prioritise the issues and actions.
+With your plan, prioritize the issues and actions.
 What are the big issues?
 What can be done easily?
 Where are the value actions?

 So now you understand what needs to be done, and which order, this is the exciting part.
 Improving.

-Improve the way that the customers / users perceive the Service Desk.
-You may not change anything about what you do, but if you can get your users to perceive that things are better, that is a huge step forwards.
+Improve the way that the customers/users perceive the Service Desk.
+You may not change anything about what you do, but if you can get your users to perceive that things are better, that is a huge step forward.

 Improve the way that the Service Desk works together